breimanntools/aaanalysis/CONTRIBUTING.rst

 .. code-block:: none

     "
     Generate test functions for a given TARGET FUNCTION using the style of the provided TESTING TEMPLATE.
+Please take your time to ensure thoroughness and accuracy.

     Inputs:
     TARGET FUNCTION: